-A series of clucks mixed with groans sounding much like a hand rubbed over a balloon.
-Typically heard from January through the fall, with peak in February and March, some breeding choruses can be heard into the late summer and early fall.
+A series of clucks mixed with groans sounding much like a hand-rubbed over a balloon.
+Typically heard from January through the fall, with peaks in February and March, some breeding choruses can be heard into the late summer and early fall.

 Most often found at the edges of farm ponds, creeks, reservoirs, swamps and sloughs.
 In the summer the Southern Leopard Frog disperse from the water and can be seen leaping through tall grasses in moist areas.

 Mature Southern Leopard Frogs are primarily invertivores, feeding on terrestrial arthropods.

 Females may produce 3,000 to 5,000 eggs laid in a globular mass and attached to stems of vegetation.
 Eggs hatch in 7 to12 days.
 Metamorphosis of tadpoles takes about 2 to 3 months.

 Common in suitable habitat except in the higher elevations of the east.

 •When threatened by predators Southern Leopard Frogs prefer to swim to safety.
 But if pursued on land they tend to jump in a series of three jumps at a time

 •Southern Leopard Frogs are consumed by humans for their legs (but this is illegal in Tennessee) and are often used for dissection in biology classes

 This species occurs statewide except for the higher elevations in the east.

 For more information: